The average American carbon footprint equals some of the highest carbon footprints per capita in the world.1

 The researchers stated that poor Americans typically live in larger homes and have access to “goods and luxuries” that are simply not available in other parts of the world.
 In this case, their relatively high consumption levels are an issue of access, not necessarily the quality of life.

 Tracking Your Carbon Footprint

 Keeping track of your own impact on the planet is easier than you might think.
-There are plenty of tools to help you calculate exactly what your carbon footprint is, even based on where you live, the transportation you use, how you eat, and more.
+There are plenty of tools to help you, like using an ecological footprint calculator that is based on where you live, the transportation you use, how you eat, and more.

 Once you know where your emissions come from, it will be easier to find one of the best carbon offset providers for a tree planting offset that removes your footprint.
 By mitigating your carbon footprint, you can do your part to make the planet a healthier place to live and help lower the average American carbon footprint by state.

 1University of Michigan, Center for Sustainable Systems. (n.d.).
 Carbon footprint factsheet. https://css.umich.edu/factsheets/carbon-footprint-factsheet

 2Schildgen, B. (2018, April 24).
 Hey Mr. Green, what should my carbon-footprint goal be?
 Sierra Club. https://www.sierraclub.org/sierra/2015-4-july-august/ask-mr-green/hey-mr-green-what-should-my-carbon-footprint-goal-be

 3US Department of Energy.
 (2019, February 27).
 State-level energy-related carbon dioxide emissions, 2005-2016.
 U.S. Energy Information Administration (EIA). https://www.eia.gov/environment/emissions/state/analysis/

 4Kansas City Area Transportation Authority. (n.d.).
 Environmental benefits of public transit.
 KCATA. https://www.kcata.org/about_kcata/entries/environmental_benefits_of_public_transit